gennadyg/scala-cheatsheet/README.md

 	def this(name: String, birthDay : Date) {
 		this(name, new Date().getYear - birthDay.getYear)
 	}
+	// assigning the default value for the type var stage : Int = _
+        // not specifying a value makes the field abstract.
+	//In Scala in order to override a method you must use the override keyword **override** def toString = "Game at stage " + stage
+	//Varargs in Scala are declared with the ‘*’ sign. def sumAll(numbers : Int*)
 }
 ```

 ## Class Any provides the following methods:
 - == && != : methods do not perform reference equality
 - asInstanceOf